schneems/rate_throttle_clients/README.md

 request_count: [244.00, 141.00, 172.00, 115.00, 336.00, 418.00, 193.00, 202.00, 186.00, 230.00
 ```

 Sleep value is down, retry ratio is orders of magnituded better.
-Request variance is 91 wich is the best we've seen yet.
+Request variance is 91 which is the best we've seen yet.
 Here's the chart:

 ![](https://www.dropbox.com/s/rq0gpqtglzubrto/Screenshot%202020-04-07%2011.54.06.png?raw=1)

 What is especially interesting here to me is that clients that are "high" can move to low values and clients that are low can move to high values.
+(Turns out this is a "happy accident", see below).

 The value 4500 is a magic, tunable number.
 If we increase it I would expect retry ratio to go down, if I decrease it I would expect retry ratio to go up.